theramiyer/blog/content/post/2021/food-and-sustainability.md

 > I felt that the original post may have come across as too strong, seeming a bit too aggressive, bordering on angry.
 That was not the purpose of the post.

-The post talks about the different “food orientations”, answers frequently asked questions and explains why some of us are vegetarians.
+The post talked about the different “food orientations”, answered frequently asked questions and explained why some of us are vegetarians.
 I continue to be a vegetarian, but as with everything on this blog, I have changed my stance with some of the thoughts and ideas.
 Also, to me, vegetarianism is now beyond not harming sentient beings.

 {{< toc >}}